What is Collagen?

 Here are a few foods rich in collagen and supporting compounds that can help promote collagen synthesis and slow down its loss:

-These foods have quite a few different types of collagen protein and are a great way of adding those proteins into your daily diet:
+These foods have quite a few different types of collagen proteins, linked to numerous collagen health benefits, and are a great way of adding those proteins into your daily diet:

 - Bone Broth